 - How-to videos showcasing products or services

-With the proliferation of smart speakers and voice assistants, optimising for voice search has become increasingly important:
+With smart speakers and voice assistants everywhere, optimising for voice search matters more:

 - Voice searches tend to be longer and more conversational